ethereum/EIPs/SIPS/sip-56.md

 Returns the exchange fee in sUSD.

-Deprecate existing fee view function `FeePool.exchangeFeeIncurred(uint value) public view returns (uint)` and move to `Exchanger.feeRateForExchange` to accept the Synth trading pair as arguments to determine the exchange fee for the trade.
+Deprecate existing fee view function `FeePool.exchangeFeeIncurred(uint value) public view returns (uint)` and move to `Exchanger.exchangeFeeForTrade` to accept the Synth trading pair as arguments to determine the exchange fee for the trade.

 **Function signature**

 `exchangeFeeForTrade(uint amount, bytes32 source, bytes32 destination) public view returns (uint)`

 - `uint amount`: Amount of the source Synth to exchange
 - `bytes32 source`: Synth exchanging from
 - `bytes32 destination`: Synth to exchange into

 ## Rationale